 Deedrick, Guillermo Silva-Marin, and Michael Cavanagh.
 In June 2016, she

 won 1st Place in Voice 26 Years at the National Canadian Music

 Competition.
 She holds a M.Mus in Voice Literature and Performance from

 Western University, as well as B.Ed and B.Mus from Queen’s University.

-Molly permanently resides in Kingston, where she teaches
+Molly permanently resides in Kingston, ON, where she enjoys practicing

-For Molly's current CV, please contact her via email.
+For Molly's current CV or to book her for a solo engagement, please contact her via email.